-Toile prints have been around seemingly forever; and although their popularity waxes and wanes a bit, they never completely disappear.
+Toile has been around seemingly forever; and although their popularity waxes and wanes a bit, they never completely disappear.
 They’re always there – in your grandmother’s curtains, covering Great Aunt Mavis’s upholstered chair, or even made into your dad’s shirt from the 70s.

 Toile, or more properly, Toile de Jouy (meaning, “cloth from Jouy”) is a type of print that is characterised by complex vignettes scattered over the surface of the cloth.
 Originally, they were scenes carved on woodblocks or engraved on copper, printed in only one colour (often red, black, or blue) onto a white or cream background.